reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/paging.md

 TODO

-**Note:** when piping json it is necessary to escape the double quotes before passing it down the pipe, this can be done by using `sed`.
+**Note:** when piping json it is necessary to escape the double quotes before passing it down the pipeline, this can be done by using `sed`.

 ```bash
 c8y devices list -p 10 | sed 's/"/\\"/g' | xargs -0 -I {} bash -c "echo \"{}\" | jq -r '.name'"